Blackpink Arena Tour 2018

-Blackpink Arena Tour 2018 was the first concert tour by South Korean girl group Blackpink.
+Blackpink Arena Tour 2018 was the first Japanese concert tour by South Korean girl group Blackpink.
 The tour was held in Japan, from July 24 to December 24, 2018, to promote their first Japanese extended play Blackpink.

 Background

 Six shows were initially scheduled.
 An extra show was later in Chiba added due to overwhelming demand.
 On July 7, the final stop of the tour was added for December 24 at Kyocera Dome Osaka.
 They embarked on their first concert tour of Japan titled "Black Pink Arena Tour 2018" in Osaka on July 24 and July 25.